B.I.A.R.C

 How do I get my amateur radio license?

-The Federal Communications Commission (FCC) regulates the Amateur Radio Service, which is also known as "Ham Radio."
-Radio operators using the frequencies allocated to the "ham radio bands" are required to have a valid FCC license, and operate within the defined rules.
+• Licensed Radio operators use the frequencies allocated to the "ham radio" bands.
+We are required to have a valid FCC license, and operate within the defined rules.

 Step 1: Study Options: